My Favorite Writing Apps For Blogging

 Writing isn’t easy, but the process has gotten easier.
 I could tell you how I…

-No longer use a pen and leather notebook
+- No longer use a pen and notebook

-Instead, I’d like to tell you about a handful of thoughtfully-designed writing apps that help me record ideas, take notes, brainstorm, organize, write, edit, revise, schedule and publish.
+Instead, I’d like to tell you about six thoughtfully-designed apps that help me record ideas, take notes, brainstorm, organize, write, edit, revise, schedule and publish.

 In this post, I'm going to share my favorite writing apps for blogging.

-The value proposition of Apple Notes is that you can create a note of almost anything — text, handwritten text, sketches, web links, photos, videos, checklists or even scanned documents.
+The value proposition of Apple Notes (macOS and iOS) is that you can create a note of almost anything — text, handwritten text, sketches, web links, photos, videos, checklists and scanned documents.

-You just learned my 5 favorite writing apps.
-When you have a powerful set of tools that makes writing more fun, efficient and productive — then you can focus on writing great content that helps your audience.
+You just learned my six favorite writing apps.
+When you have a powerful set of tools that makes writing more fun, efficient and productive — then you can focus on writing great content that serves your target market.

 Disclosure: Some of the links above are affiliate links, which means that if you click a link and make a purchase Bento Sites will earn a very small commission — at no additional cost to you.